Jeff-Lewis/underscore-php/README.md

 ## Using Underscore

-It can be used both as a static class, and an Object-Oriented class, so both the following are valid :
+It can be used both as a static class, and an ObjectBase-Oriented class, so both the following are valid :

 ```php
 $array = array(1, 2, 3);